hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 #### Cons:
 * No screening offered and hence, there’s no guarantee of the quality of applications you’ll receive

-* Executing your own evaluation process requires a dedicated effort from you, that could take anything from a few weeks to several months
+* Executing your own evaluation process requires a dedicated effort from you, that could take anywhere from a few weeks to several months

-* Up-front fee rather than being based on conversion
+* Upfront fee rather than being based on conversion

 #### What will it cost?
 * Such Job boards charge a fee prior to posting a job